Goodfite4/Automated_Google_dinasour_game/Readme.txt

     1. This bot was made for chrome://dino on Google Chrome. the screen resolution was 1920x1080.
 You must calibrate the variables that have comments beside them with the proper x and y co-ordinates.
     2. This code has no Failsafe, although it doesn't do anything but press up or down and space once.
 If you would like to end the code then just press the stop button.
-I could add a failsafe where if it detects the game over sign, but that would make the code slower and worse.

 instructions:
     A. Open the game at chrome://dino